-The marketing of oil products is made under competition systems which are, however, subject to licensing, as per Law 28/11 (as amended by Presidential Decree 208/19) and may be performed through wholesale or resale trade.
+The marketing of oil products is made under competition systems, which are, however, subject to licensing as per Law 28/11, and may be performed through wholesale or resale trade.

 11 Competition

 11.1 Which governmental authority or authorities are responsible for the regulation of competition aspects, or anti-competitive practices, in the oil and natural gas sector?